-Since our empirical regularities come from average cross-country regressions (i.e. they are between estimators), we need to simulate data from economies featuring different levels of 'Left-propensity.'
-To do this, we vary the election efficiency parameter A in equation (16) and allow it to take two values around the mean (A = 1.07) of our calculated country values.17 We take a value above the mean (A = 1.18) in order to generate an economy that has a small tendency to elect the left more than half of the time (left is in power 54% of the time).
-We will cal this economy the 'Left leaning' economy.
+Since our empirical regularities come from average cross-country regressions (i.e. they are between estimators), we need to simulate data from economies featuring different levels of 'Leftpropensity.'
+To do this, we vary the election efficiency parameter A in equation (16) and allow it to take two values around the mean (A = 1.07) of our calculated country values.19 We take a value above the mean (A = 1.18) in order to generate an economy that has a small tendency to elect the left more than half of the time (left is in power 54% of the time).
+We will call this economy the 'Left leaning' economy.
 Similarly, we take a value below the mean (A = 0.88) and use it to define an economy that has a slightly higher probability of electing the right policy maker (left is in power 48% of the time).
 We refer to this economy as the 'Right leaning' economy.
 As election efficiency A varies from economy to economy, the same level of popular support can lead to higher or lower reelection probabilities.
 As such, A succinctly captures the combined influence on reelection probabilities of the myriad institutional differences that exist in the political arena of different nations.

-As election efficiency increases, policymakers realize that a unit increase in popular support translates into larger gains in reelection prospects.
-This, in turn, incentivizes them to increase the share of government spending which is the only way they can influence popular support.
+Why does variation in A generate variation in left propensity?
+In order to understand this note that as election efficiency increases, policymakers realize that a unit increase in popular support translates into larger gains in reelection prospects.
+This, in turn, incentivizes them to increase the share of government spending which is the only way they can influence popular support in the model.
 In other words, a higher A translates into more political bang for their fiscal buck.
-As a result, changing the election efficiency of an economy has a direct effect on reelection probabilities, but also, an indirect effect through the endogenous impact on fiscal choices of the government.
-We also note that the two policymakers differ in the overall transmission of government spending to popular support and onto reelection probabilities.
-As a result, there is a differential impact of changing A on the right as compared to the left.
+As a result, changing the election efficiency of an economy has a direct effect on reelection probabilities, but also an indirect effect through the endogenous impact on fiscal choices of the government.
+Moreover, since the two policymakers differ in the overall transmission of government spending to popular support and onto reelection probabilities, there is a differential impact of changing A on the left as compared to the right.
+Therefore, an increase in A improves the incumbent left policymaker's reelection probabilities more than the incumbent right policymaker.
+Over time this results in an increase in left propensity of the economy.

-$^{^{17}}$ Recall section 4 (page 16) where we describe how we compute country-specific values for A.
+19Recall section 4 (page 16) where we describe how we compute country-specific values for A.